-HEDWIG ...even though, at this very moment, by some freak coincidence, (pusses set piece aside) with no prior knowledge on my part, or my people's parts... (push another set piece aside)... tonight he's launching his "Tour of Atonement"... (pull down curtain)... just a block away in Times Square...
+HEDWIG ... even though, at this very moment, by some freak coincidence, (pushes set piece aside) with no prior knowledge on my part, or my people's parts... (push another set piece aside)... tonight he's launching his "Tour of Atonement"... (pulls down curtain)... just a block a vay in Times Square...
 (Hedwig kicks open the door.
-We hear the usands cheering...)
+We hear thousands cheering...)
 TOMMY (OFF) ...
-Listen... listen... there's someone else I want to thank for the way they've handled this tragedy... with incredible loyalty in the face of a lot of lies.
+Listen...listen... there's someone else I want to thank for the way they've handled this tragedy... with incredible loyalty in the face of a lot of lies.
 I'm talking about....
 (HEDWIG is excited about the imminent mention of her...) ...you!
 My fans!

-(Sheers.
-Her face falls.)
+(Cheers.
+He face falls.)

-And together, no one's gonna tear \ dwn!
+And together, no one's gonna tear us down!

-Sings)
+(Sings)

-ENEMIES and ADVERSARIES--
+ENEMIES and ADVERSAPIES ---

 (She slams the door.)

 HEDWIG

 I wrote every song on that album!
-And by the way, TMZ got it right.
-He was driving, he was on blow, he was getting blown by yours truly, and he did hit the school bus full of deaf children, one survived-now blind.
-I taught him everything he knows and has apparently forgotten about rock and roll and he barely mentions my name of that giant sucking sound Anderson Cooper calls a show, which I'm sure you all saw because if you hadn't, I'd be singing to the coat check girl, and, if I was lucky, Harry Styles down the back in a Prada pinnie.
+And by the way, TMZ not it right.
+He was driving, he was on blow, he was getting blown by yours truly, and he did hit the school bus full of deaf children, one survived--now blind.
+I taught him everything he knows and has apparently forgotten about rock and roll and he barely mentions my name on that giant sucking sound Anderson Cooper calls a show, which I'm sure you all saw because if you hadn't, I'd be singing to the coat check girl, and, if I was lucky, Harry Styles down the back in a Prada pinnie.

 (She's furious.)

-Oh Har y.
+Oh Harry.
 All the privileges of homosexuality, and none of the responsibilities.
-Forgive me, I'r wide open tonight.
+Forgive me, I'm wide open tonight.
 You're lookin' at a locker full of hurt.

-Yet see, ladies and gentleman, the road is my home.
+You see, ladies and gentleman, the road is my home.
 My home, the road.
-And when I hink of the people I have come upon in my travels, I have to think about the people who have come upon me.
+And when think of all the people I have come upon in my travels, I have to think about the people who have come upon me.

 The geography of human contact, the triangulation of a pair of eyes on my face, the latitude and longitude of a hand on my body.
 These are the only clues I have to my place in the world.
 To who I am.
 Who is Mystery Woman!?
 (Laughs) I laugh, because I will cry if I don't.

 I recently found my first diary, age 2 through 6 -- fully illustrated -- and I realized that so many people have touched me on my way to this stage tonight.
 How can I say who touched me the most?
 My father?
 The American GI who left when I was barely old enough to speak my first words: "Daddy, when I grow up, I'll kill you"?

+Could it have been my East German mother?
+No, when she touched me it was usually by

 accident.